Astrokiwi/Numpy-vs-Scipy-vs-Compiled/README.md

 ## To use

-You need `gfortran` installed, as well as some version of Python, with numpy and scipy.
-Clone the repo, and go to its directory in your terminal.
+You need `gfortran` and f2py2.7 installed, as well as Python2.7, with numpy and scipy.
+We use Python2.7 because it's required by Pythran Clone the repo, and go to its directory in your terminal.
 Then:

 ```
 make